Royal Capitol Plaza

 No analysis available

-The amenities list includes surfboard/bike storage, which directly confirms surfboard storage.
+The amenities section directly includes 'surfboard/bike storage,' which confirms surfboard storage.
 This is explicit public-remarks evidence.

 No analysis available